voite1/Reproducible_Research_PA1/PA1_template.md

 ### Are there any differences in activity patters between weekdays and weekends?

-A custom function is written to add a field to the *data1* data frame containing the day of the week designator.
-Custom function *is.weekend* is used to determine if the day of the wek is weekend or not.
+A code below is written to add a weekend field to the *data1* data frame containing TRUE if the date is weekend, and FALSE otherwise.

 #### Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.